-Mulligan Bay camping area
+Mulligan Bay camping

 With great fishing and a lovely stretch of beach, this camping area is an ideal spot to stay for a night or two.